Skip to main content

 Using carefully balanced water heated to 212°F, the research team brewed cups using the inverted method on an AeroPress brewer, using a 15:1 ratio of water to coffee.

-The coffee and water input volumes remained consistent for each coffee sample in order to achieve results that might be applicable to home brewers following a recipe.
-In other words, the brews were not optimized for extraction yields, desired flavor intensity or other outcomes, but for apples-to-apples comparisons based on ground coffee volumes.
+The coffee mass and water volume remained consistent for each coffee sample in order to achieve results that might be applicable to home brewers following a recipe.
+In other words, the brews were not optimized for extraction yields, desired flavor intensity or other outcomes, but for apples-to-apples comparisons based on ground coffee mass.

 AeroPress